Alexandra College: Academics

 The school was ranked seventh in Ireland in terms of the number of students who progressed to third level and by the types of institutions to which the students progressed.

 The Guild

-The Guild was founded in 1897, not only to form a bond of union between past and present students and staff, and to keep them in touch with the College, but also to promote a spirit of service to the community and to undertake social and philanthropic work.
+The Guild was founded in 1897, not only to form a bond of union between past and present students and staff, and to keep them in touch with the College, but to serve the community and undertake social and philanthropic work.
+One of the founding members was Hannah Moylan.
 The Guild has several branches worldwide.
-Facets of the Guild include the Alexandra College Golfing Society, the Old Alexandra Hockey Club, Alexandra Guild House and the Alexandra College Bursaries, which supports 25 ladies throughout the country and assists families in need around Dublin and elsewhere.
+Facets of the Guild include the Alexandra College Golfing Society, the Old Alexandra Hockey Club, Alexandra Guild House and the Alexandra College Bursaries, which supports 25 women throughout the country and assists families in need around Dublin and elsewhere.